 Benefits of Fundamental Analysis

-The primary benefit of this approach to choosing stocks is that it's based on data that's difficult to manipulate.
-Yes, malicious companies can hide financial shenanigans in their balance sheets, but over time good companies stay in business and poor companies go out of business.
+Fundamental analysis looks at data that's difficult to manipulate.
+While malicious companies can hide financial shenanigans in their balance sheets, good companies stay in business and poor companies go out of business.
 With a little bit of practice (and looking at the proper financial measurements, such as free cash or return on invested capital instead of EBITDA), you can rule out sketchy businesses and focus on finding good bargains.

 Unlike technical analysis, you don't have to rely on big charts with fancy names.
+You can use the same financial measurements that accountants and analysts use.
 You're not trying to predict the future behavior of other investors based on historical trends someone has analyzed to the point of trying to find a pattern.
 You're banking on the assumption that good stocks will eventually be valued fairly by the market.

 Limitations of Fundamental Analysis

 Protecting against a lengthy undervaluing period is more difficult and requires more patience, because the antidote is time.
-If you're prepared to invest for years and decades and a lifetime, you can weather long periods of bear markets (or bear markets for your stocks).
+If you're prepared to invest for decades, you can weather long periods of bear markets (or bear markets for your stocks).
 Remember, good companies are built to last.
 Over time they grow and get stronger and your patience will be rewarded.

 Learning how to value stocks fairly takes time and effort, but you can go a long way by understanding free cash, the P/E ratio, and discounted cash flow analysis.
-There's no single financial measurement which tells you to buy a stock (though the lack of profit over a period of years can tell you not to buy a stock); the more you learn, the more you will be able to refine your analysis of individual stocks.
+No single financial measurement can tell you to buy a stock (though the lack of profit over a period of years can tell you not to buy a stock); the more you learn, the more you will be able to refine your analysis techniques.

-If value investing is an exercise in patience—and it is—then learning effective value investing is also an investment of time and research and effort.
+Value investing is an exercise in patience, requiring time and research.
 Start now and gradually add more tools to your toolkit.
-You'll find that investing in your own education (to say nothing of taking control of your own financial destiny) also rewards greatly over time.
+Investing in your own education (to say nothing of taking control of your own financial destiny) will also reward you over time.